 I'm one of the two team managers for the FUNdamentals group (ages 7 through School Year 5), overseeing a group of volunteer coaches comprised of loyal, gifted parents, some of who are our own young athletes as part of their Duke of Edinburgh programme, plus an official coach or two!
 We also manage our own competition squad.

 I've been involved with Swindon Harriers since September 2012 and recently received my UKA Coaching Assistant licence.
-I hope to obtain my full Coaching licence by October 2017.
+I qualified as a UK Athletics Coach in September 2017.

 I believe in delivering sessions in a safe, organised and fun environment at all times and my reward is seeing 80+ children bouncing around of a Thursday night with smiles on their faces!

 Our group is not just for the athletically-able; it is equally about children having fun keeping fit and to see increased feelings of self-worth develop and to support hidden issues such as childhood anxiety.